Yvonne Conolly: Teaching career

 As a relief teacher, Conolly was very aware that there were racial tensions in a number of schools where she taught.
 This was to become even more evident to her as her teaching career progressed.
 Conolly was appointed teacher at the George Eliot School in Swiss Cottage, north London.
 Here, for five years, she excelled and eventually became deputy-head of the primary school; she had originally planned to return to Jamaica after three years.
 In January 1969, and much to her surprise, Conolly was offered a promotion to become headteacher at Ring Cross Primary School on Eden Grove in Holloway, Islington.
 At just 29-years of age, she was the country's first black female headteacher.

 After being appointed to this position, Conolly received racist abuse and required a bodyguard to accompany her to work.
 Her appointment to the post attracted much attention from the British media, and she was subjected to repeated attacks in some national newspapers, as well as receiving hate mail at home.
 In an interview, she remembers, “When I was appointed as headteacher, somebody threatened to burn the school down.
 I had newspaper articles which had announced my appointment, sent to me, crossing out my photograph with nasty comments.
 Happily, the parents were only interested in whether their children would get a good education and that certainly was my focus.”

 Conolly did not let the reaction to her headship prevent her from delivering an effective education service to the children of her school, and much of her experience at Ring Cross was to inform her later career.
 Carrying the responsibility of being the first-ever female black headteacher in the country, it was the reason she gave for setting up the Caribbean Teachers Association.
 This was to give confidence and practical advice to black teachers who wanted to become school heads.
 Conolly spent nine years as headteacher of Ring Cross Primary School and, in 1978, she left to take up a position as a member of the multi-ethnic inspectorate created by the ILEA (Inner London Education Authority).
 As an inspector she looked into how to deal with racism, in particular examining schools in Camden and Islington.
 In addition, she was an active voice in the home secretary's advisory council on race relations.

 Conolly formally retired in 2001, after 40-years-of service in education, but remained chair of the Caribbean Teachers' Association.

 Death and legacy

 Yvonne Conolly died of myeloma, an incurable blood cancer she had been fighting for more than 10 years, on Wednesday, 27 January 2021, at the Whittington Hospital, Islington, aged 81 years.
 She is survived by her daughter and grandson.

 The UK's Department of Education described her as a “history maker” and “an inspiration [who] leaves a lasting legacy.”

-A former Times Educational Supplement editor hailed Conolly a “remarkable trailblazing educator and a wonderfully supportive woman.”
+A former Times Educational Supplement editor hailed Conolly as an influential educator and a supportive colleague.